spring-projects/spring-data-cassandra/README.md

 ## Source Repository & Issue Tracking

 Source for this module is hosted on GitHub in [Spring Projects](https://github.com/spring-projects/spring-data-cassandra).
-The Spring Data Cassandra JIRA can be found [here](https://jira.springsource.org/browse/DATACASS).
+The Spring Data for Apache Cassandra JIRA can be found [here](https://jira.springsource.org/browse/DATACASS).

 ## Reporting Problems